mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 * `influxDBToken` - the influxdb bucket token, the default value should be updated, copy it from InfluxDB site.
 * `influxDBFlushInterval` - its interval to send data to InfluxDB, the default value is 4000 (4 seconds).
 * `influxDBMaxBatchSize` - the max size of the batch with metrics, the default 2000 (2000 items of JMeter results).
+* `influxDBCriticalBatchSize` - the size of the batch with metrics, the default value is 4000 items.
+It's responsible to remove the all items from batch, when a lot of error are occurring to avoid OOM.
+So for example, some error has occurred while importing the data, the next attempt to import will be while a new run task by schedule.
+The not imported data + new will be imported if InfluxDB server is available.
+ But, if you have errors constantly the batch will grow till `influxDBCriticalBatchSize` is not reached.
+After removing you will lose the results in the system.
+Plugin writes appropriate logs.

  ![](img/influx3.png)

 * `influxDBOrganization` - the influxdb bucket organization, the default value should be updated, copy it from InfluxDB site.